DependencyWatcher/crawler/README.md

 updater
 =======

-Updates dependency information based on rules defined in manifest file.
+This component updates dependency information based on rules defined in manifest file.